felixge/go-xxd/README.md

 on reddit.

-The result is a Go version of xxd that outperforms the native versions on OSX 10.10.1, see benchmarks below.
+The result is a Go version of xxd that outperforms the native versions on OSX 10.10.1 / Ubuntu 14.04 (inside VirtualBox), see benchmarks below.
 However, that is not impressive, given that none of the usual xxd flags are supported.

 What is interesting however was the steps to get there: